tryjumping/dose-response/design.md

   - particle effects seem like a good way to do this
   - not sure if tcod can do this.
 Worst case we can "shell out" to SDL
 * Add death animation (maybe just a fadeout)
+* Change the player's colour when Stunned (gray out)
+* Change the player's colour when Confused
 * For multi-turn movenents, display the character's path (in faded-out colours)
 * The colours when High should not just be bright, they should be psychedelic, flashing continuously, etc.